 How can I find a specific quotation?

-There are many internet sites for quotations.
-However, while it can be quite easy to find a quote, those sites often don't indicate exactly where the quote came from- and they are often wrong.
-If you find a quote repeated all over the internet attached to a famous person's name without any other information, it's probably misquoted, misattributed, or both.
+Quotations abound on the internet.
+Unfortunately while it can be quite easy to find a great quotation, they're often attributed to a famous name without any indication where the person said or wrote the quotation- and they're often wrong.
+If you find a quote that's repeated all over the internet and attached to a famous person's name without any other information, it's probably misquoted (has been restated whether purposely or by mistake), misattributed (attached to the wrong person), or both.

-Experiment.
-If it's a long quote, choose a phrase and put it in quotations.
-Try it outside quotations.
-Choose fairly unusual keywords to search.
+Experiment with it.
+For instance: if it's a long quote, choose a distinctive phrase from within it and enter that inside quotation marks.
+Try it outside quotation marks, too.
+Choose fairly unusual keywords from the quotation and just search those.
 Put in or leave out the name of the person you suspect to have said it.
-If the person it's attributed to wrote or spoke in another language, consider that translations can vary.
+If the person it's attributed to wrote or spoke in another language from the one the quotation is in (for instance, if they wrote in French but the quotation is in English), consider that translations can vary.

-Below are some suggested places to search for complete citations.
+Below are some suggested places to search for complete citations so you'll be able to verify that the citation is correct and/or locate where it originated.

 Oxford Reference Online Premium Collection For best results click Advanced Search, limit to Quotation